 Tax Treatment of Contributions and Withdrawals.
 Contributions to a SEP IRA are similar to those of a traditional IRA when it comes to taxability.
 That is, contributions are generally tax-deductible, and withdrawals are generally taxed at the account holder’s then current marginal tax rate.

 SEP IRA Contribution Limits.
 Calculating the annual contribution limits for a SEP IRA is more complicated than doing so for a Traditional or Roth IRA.
-The SEP-IRA is considered an employer-sponsored plan, and for each employee and the employer can contribute up to 25% of that employee’s wages to their account.
-The maximum annual contribution is the lesser of 25% of their annual income and (for 2014) $52,000.
+The SEP-IRA is considered an employer-sponsored plan.
+Contributions must be made by the employer and can vary each year between 0% and 25% of compensation (maximum $57,000 for 2020 and $58,000 for 2021).
+Each eligible employee must receive the same percentage.

 For self-employed individuals who set up a SEP IRA, determining the contribution limit is more complicated.
 The best way to make the computation is to use IRS publication 560 (section 5), but in general the contribution limit will be approximately 18.6% of the businesses in net profit.
 Further complicating matters is the fact that the contribution limit is computed not from the businesses net profit but from an adjusted figure that takes into account the applicable self-employment tax.